PaddlePaddle/Paddle/doc/design/support_new_device.md

 There are mainly three parts that we have to consider while integrating a new device/library:

-- Place and DeviceContext: indicate the device id and manages hardware resources
+- Place and DeviceContext: indicate the device id and manage hardware resources

 - Memory and Tensor: malloc/free data on certain device